DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Exercise.** Try one of these styles:  `ggplot`, `bmh`, `dark_background`, and `grayscale`.
 Which ones do you like?
 Why?

-When you're done, reset the style with these two lines in an IPython cell:
+When we're done, we reset the style with these two lines in an IPython cell:

 ```python
 mpl.rcParams.update(mpl.rcParamsDefault)